 Credit cards often have a lower multiplier (2x) for general categories (e.g. spending) and higher multipliers (3x or 4x) for specific categories (e.g. groceries or restaurants).
 Check the credit card details of any cards you are considering to see the specifics of these offers.

 Credit Card Miles ≠ Airline Frequent Flier Miles

 Because both Credit Card Miles and Airline Frequent Flier Miles are accumulated by traveling, people often confuse the two.

 Specific Airline Frequent Flier Miles are generated by flying that airline or using a credit card specifically branded with that airline.
 Generally, they can only be redeemed with that airline or specific partners.
 Learn more about some of the best airline credit cards and what they have to offer.

 Generic Credit Card ‘Miles’ are generated whenever you use your travel credit card and can be redeemed using a much larger range of options.
 You can see some examples of these in our best rewards credit cards post.

 Another major category of rewards are cash back incentives.
 Cash back is exactly what it sounds like.
 A credit card returns you a certain percentage of your spending as a cash bonus.

 Generally, a credit card either offers you a miles/points or cash back, not both.
-Learn more about some of the best cash back credit cards of 2019.
+Learn more about some of the best cash back credit cards.